mavek87/AppifyWebsite/README.md

 Convert your responsive website into an Android App

 You can customize your app just modifying the strings inside the value/strings.xml file.
-At the moment the various parameters uses fake data.
+At the moment the various parameters use fake data.

 <resources>
     <string name="app_name" translatable="false">AppName</string>